What to do if you can’t make your last car loan payment

 How to avoid car loan payment issues in the future

-Not making your final car payment can be discouraging, but one financial misstep does not need to result in a lifetime of headaches.
-Instead, take some time to prepare for your next loan to ensure on-time payments.
+Not making your final car payment can be discouraging, but you can learn from the situation.
+Take some time to prepare for your next loan to and make sure you manage it well.

-If you’re financing through a dealership, read the fine print on your loan agreement and be sure that you aren’t spending extra money each month on vehicle add-ons.
-Look out for typical add-ons like extended warranties, tire and wheel protection, rustproofing and gap insurance.
+- Check for loan add-ons: If you’re financing through a dealership, read the fine print on your loan agreement and ensure you aren’t spending extra money each month on vehicle add-ons.
 None of these are required to qualify for a loan, and if you do sign up for it, you should be able to get a prorated refund in the future.

 The bottom line

 Struggling to make your final car payment can leave you without your vehicle if you don’t act fast.
 But there are options.
 Consider loan modification, trading in your car, selling privately or reaching out to friends and family before accepting vehicle repossession.
-Stay up to date on available financing rates to ensure you aren’t in this precarious situation with your next set of wheels.
+Keep an eye on available auto loan rates to ensure you aren’t in this precarious situation with your next set of wheels.